cpfaff/rbefdata_paper/paper/rbefdata.md

 ## 21                                                              Leaf traits and chemicals from individual trees in the Gutianshan Nature Reserve
 ## 22                                                                                         Traits of ferns and herb species occuring in the CSPs
 ## 23                                                                           Tracer NILEx, decomposition rates of leaves and plot topograpy data
+## 24                                                                                                 Leaf demography in the Main Experiment - 2011
-## 24                                                                                                                  Site A tree census from 2010
+## 25                                                                                                                  Site A tree census from 2010
-## 25                                              Synthesis dataset: Plant traits aggregated from wood, leaf, and root traits of trees in the CSPs
+## 26                                              Synthesis dataset: Plant traits aggregated from wood, leaf, and root traits of trees in the CSPs
-## 26                                                                         Leaf toughness from individual trees in the Gutianshan Nature Reserve
+## 27                                                                         Leaf toughness from individual trees in the Gutianshan Nature Reserve
-## 27                                           Talk 4: Constant functional diversity during secondary succession of a subtropical forest in Chinaf
+## 28                                           Talk 4: Constant functional diversity during secondary succession of a subtropical forest in Chinaf
-## 28                                                      Root Carbon (C) and Nitrogen (N) Concentration of 124 tree and shrub species in the CSPs
+## 29                                                      Root Carbon (C) and Nitrogen (N) Concentration of 124 tree and shrub species in the CSPs
-## 29                                                                                                    P concentrations in leaves and roots, CSPs
+## 30                                                                                                    P concentrations in leaves and roots, CSPs
-## 30                                                                                       Talk 2: Research Progress for Belowground Biomass & NPP
+## 31                                                                                       Talk 2: Research Progress for Belowground Biomass & NPP
 ```